BDeMo/homepage/_pages/about.md

 My research focus on Resource Preserving and ...
 <!-- - 🖐️ **Works in hands**.
 My works are mainly both theoretical analyses and corresponding methods about Efficient AI on Trends, Generative Models, AI Privacy and Safety and Federated Learning. -->
 - 🖐️ **Works in hands**.
-My works are mainly both theoretical analyses and corresponding methods about Resource Preserving and Efficiency on Trends, AI Privacy and Safety.
+My works are mainly both theoretical analyses and corresponding methods about Resource Preserving and Efficiency on Trends.
 - 🎓 **Overall background**.
 A knowledge and research background about math+cs, system/control/information theories, deep learning thoeries, optimization and generalization analyses.
 - 🌟 **More-interest**.
 There is a continuing interest in technical research as well as basic science research.
 Physics and other science disciplines are always beautiful.
 <!-- - **Distributed Learning and Optimization**: -->